xob0t/google_photos_mobile_client/readme.md

 5. Open Google Photos app and login with your account.
 6. There should be a single request found.
    If you're not seeing it, delete the google account from the device and log in again.
-   Copy request body data as text.
+   Copy request body as text.
     ![http_toolkit_tip](media/image.png)
-7. Now you've got yourself your auth data! 🎉
+7. Now you've got yourself your auth_data! 🎉

 ### My Other Google Photos Scripts And Tools